 - Public.
 Choose Yes to make this template accessible to all users of this CloudPlatform installation.
 The template will appear in the Community Templates list.
-See Private and Public Templates on page 94. - Password Enabled.
+See Section 13.5, "Private and Public Templates". - Password Enabled.
 Choose Yes if your template has the CloudPlatform password change script installed.
-See Adding Password Management to Your Templates on page 106.
+See Section 13.13, "Adding Password Management to Your Templates". - 5.
 Click Add.